Deploy on Kubernetes

 You can test the command by listing the available nodes:

-kubectl get nodes NAME STATUS ROLES AGE VERSION docker-for-desktop Ready master 3h v1.8.2
+kubectl get nodes NAME STATUS ROLES AGE VERSION docker-desktop Ready master 3h v1.8.2

 Docker has created the following demo app that you can deploy to swarm mode or